Hangnail Tips and Treatments

 If you notice that the area around a hangnail has become red, swollen or filled with pus, you probably have an infection.
 For bacterial paronychia, you can start at home by soaking the area in hot water two or three times a day.
 If after a few days there is no improvement or the infection has gotten worse, see your doctor -- you may need prescription antibiotics.
 And in the case of infections that are swollen and pus-filled, your doctor may need to drain the area [source: WebMD].
 If you suspect that you have fungal paronychia, consult your doctor immediately.
 You may need a prescription for anti-fungal medication [source: MedlinePlus].

-To learn more about hangnails and other nail conditions, check out the links below.
+To learn more about hangnails and other nail conditions, check out the links on the next page.

 Related HowStuffWorks Articles